unoplatform/calculator/README.md

 # Uno Calculator

-The Uno Calculator is a port of the [Windows Calculator](https://github.com/microsoft/calculator) to C# and to the [Uno Platform](https://platform.uno) for iOS, Android and WebAssembly.
+The Uno Calculator is a port of the [Windows Calculator](https://github.com/microsoft/calculator) to C# and the [Uno Platform](https://platform.uno) for iOS, Android and WebAssembly.

 The app provides standard, scientific, and programmer calculator functionality, as well as a set of converters between various units of measurement and currencies.